What Battery Size is Best for Your Electric Bike?

 • Regularly draining your battery to 0% puts wear on the cells.
 Try to keep it above 20% most of the time.

 • Extreme heat or cold harms batteries.
-Avoid riding in extreme conditions and charge at room temperature.
+Avoid riding in extreme conditions.

 • Remove the battery from the charger once it's full.
 Prolonged charging can degrade the battery.